Skip navigation

 • A special powder will be applied to your skin.

-• You will lie in a special room that will be slowly heated up to stimulate sweating.
+• You will lie in a special room that is slowly heated up to stimulate sweating.
 The heat and humidity may be a little uncomfortable.

 • The powder will change color as you sweat.